 The Title IX Office offers training and professional development opportunities for all UT students, staff and faculty.
-All workshops are currently being provided virtually to comply with current social distancing guidelines.
+Workshops are offered both virtually and in-person.
 Our workshops are tailored to the needs of each group and offer an engaging space to learn about policies, process, and prevention.
 You can request a workshop at anytime.
 Feel free to browse our training menu below to learn more about what we can offer to you and your team!

 Title IX Basics has been revised to incorporate new content!
 This course is a comprehensive overview of policies that include Title IX, Texas Education Code 51.252 (also known as SB 212), and UT Austin's Prohibition of Sexual Assault, Interpersonal Violence, Stalking, Sexual Harassment, and Sex Discrimination (HOP 3-3031) policy.
 We will discuss how these policies intersect, mandatory reporting duties for employees, intervention and support strategies, and resources and support available for Title IX related incidents.
 We will utilize scenario-based learning to apply workshop content to real world situations.
 This workshop can be tailored to fit the needs of a variety of audiences including students, employees, and student employees upon request.